seerdata/spinnakr-rule-simulator/README.md

 By default the dimension string is **job-skills**.

-If you want a different dimension string then you can issue this commands
+If you want a different dimension string then you can issue this command.

 ```
 ruby sim.rb -m weather-city